vmware-archive/vsphere-storage-for-docker/doc/VolumeNames.md

 # Short Volume names
-Short Volume Name can contain alphanumeric characters, underscores and dots.
+Short Volume Name start with a letter or underscore and can contain alphanumeric characters, underscores and dots.
 Examples: `MyVolume_fast.12` or `_12SuperStorage`.
-Volume name is limited to 100 characters.
+Volume name length is limited to 100 characters.

 # Full volume names
 Full volume name is a combination of Short Volume name and datastore name, separated by @ sign.
 Datastore name is a vSphere Datastore , e.g. vsanDatastore.
-Examples: `BigFatDisk@vsanDatastore` or `myVol123.33@datastore255`
+Examples: `BigFatDisk@vsanDatastore` or `myVol123.33@datastore255`.
+Datastore name length is also limited to 100 characters, and datastore name should start with a letter or underscore and can contain alphanumeric characters, underscores, hyphens and dots.

 # Default datastore

 Our approach is `if you do not care about specific datastore, use just the volume name and the rest will be taken care of`.

-If datastore Name is ommited, the name of the datastore where Docker VM is located will be used.
+If datastore name is omitted, the name of the datastore where Docker VM is located will be used.
 E.g. if Docker VM is located on `vsanDatastore`, then `myVolume@vsanDatastore` is the same as `myVolume`.